-A Scalable Network Design Model for Optimizing Science Data Transfers
+A Scalable Network Design Pattern for Optimizing Science Data Transfers

 The Science DMZ is a portion of the network, built at or near the campus or laboratory's local network perimeter that is designed such that the equipment, configuration, and security policies are optimized for high-performance scientific applications rather than for general-purpose business systems or “enterprise” computing.